sanger-tol/blobtoolkit/docs/usage.md

 ### Subworkflows

-Here is a full list of snakemake subworkflows and their Nextflow couterparts:
+Here is a full list of snakemake subworkflows and their Nextflow counterparts:

 - **`minimap.smk`**
   - Implemented as [`minimap_alignment.nf`](../subworkflows/local/minimap_alignment.nf).